Textiles, Apparel, Footwear and Travel Goods

 Labeling - Japan

-Although the details, which are specified by the Ministry of Economy and International Trade and Industry - METI, vary with the product, the type of information required includes the following:
+The Ministry of Economy and International Trade and Industry - METI has specific requirements regarding the type of information required on a label, which includes the following:

-Labeling generally must be in Japanese, although English may be used for country of origin.
-Under the Household Products Quality Labeling Law, most apparel items and certain other textile products, including pile rugs, curtains, blankets, and bedspreads, require labeling of their fabric component as well as instructions for care (washing, bleaching, laundering, etc.).
+Labeling generally must be in Japanese.
+Under the Household Products Quality Labeling Law - Textile Goods Quality Labeling Regulations (Public Notice of the Ministry of International Trade and Industry No. 558 of October 1, 1997), most apparel items and certain other textile products, including pile rugs, curtains, blankets, and bedspreads, require labeling of their fabric component as well as instructions for care (washing, bleaching, laundering, etc.).
 Travel goods made of cowhide, horsehide, pigskin, sheepskin or goatskin must be labeled showing the type of leather, care and storing methods, and name and address or telephone number of the party responsible for labeling.
-For more information, see the Japanese Household Goods Quality Labeling Handbook (October 2010) on the METI website.
+For more information, see the Consumer Affairs Agency (CAA) website.
+See also the Japanese Household Goods Quality Labeling Handbook (October 2010) and the December 2016 Eratta.
+Note--effective April 1, 2017 textile quality labeling regulations were further amended, see SGS Softgoods report NO. 074/17 (SGS is a private inspection, verification, testing and certification company).

 The name of the country of origin is required on all domestic and imported textile and apparel products.
-The country of origin labeling standard, established by the Japanese Fair Trade Commission, is based on provisions of the Law Against Unjustifiable Premiums and Misleading Representation so that consumers will not mistake a Japanese-made product for a foreign-made product, and so they can readily identify the place of origin.
+The country of origin labeling standard, established by the Japanese Fair Trade Commission, is based on provisions of the Law Against Unjustifiable Premiums and Misleading Representation.
 Products with vague, confusing or misleading labeling regarding the country of origin may not be imported into Japan.

 Labeling of flammability characteristics is required for such items as pile rugs, curtains, and knitted and lace cloth.
 All topcoats, overcoats, spring coats, and raincoats, etc., must be labeled in Japanese to show whether they are water repellant.
 Normally, these labels will be prepared by the Japanese importer.
 Coats without the label cannot be designated as raincoats.